Introduction

 Internal Bleeding

-Your health analyzer will tell you if a patient has internal bleeding, but it won’t say where.
+Your health analyser will tell you if a patient has internal bleeding and its location.

-From here, remove any armor in the way, grab your surgical equipment, select the affected limb, and click away.
+At this point you will want to administer Tramadol to the patient, then remove any armour in the way, grab your surgical equipment, select the affected limb, and click away.
 Ensure you are on Help intent and have surgery mode on (which is on by default).
-The button for surgery mode should be on your upper left HUD.
+It is recommended you place the patient on a roller bed to increase success chance The button for surgery mode should be on your upper left HUD.

 Standard Method